ibm-ecosystem-engineering/wealthcare-cloud-native-app/deployment/01-deployment-ocp/readme.md

 find the text `mcm-managed-cp4a-cluster` and replace it with appropriate managed cluster.

-2. In the below files
+2. In the below files  (skip this step if you are using default image)

 ```
 deployment/01-deployment-ocp/yaml/02-channel/21-deployable-web.yaml